DK26/wrapin-py/README.md

 This project and any direct contribution to it are licensed under the MIT license.

-Refer to the `LICENSE` file in this repository for more details.
+Please refer to the `LICENSE` file in this repository for more information.